Back to Glossary

 Technical

-Fishtail refers to a vehicle handling condition where the rear end of a car swings from side to side, resembling the movement of a fish's tail.
+Fishtailing is a vehicle handling problem in motorsport where the rear end of a car swings from side to side in an uncontrolled manner, resembling the movement of a fish's tail, usually caused by the rear wheels losing traction on the road surface.